Long-Moody construction of braid group representations and Haraoka's multiplicative middle convolution for KZ-type equations: Algebraic construction of representations of the braid group

 \subsection{Settings for the algebraic construction}

-Notably, in \cite{haraoka2020multiplicative}, the author defined the path of analytic continuation following the convention of Katz's theory.
+Notably, in \cite{haraoka2020multiplicative}, Haraoka defined the paths of analytic continuation following the convention of Katz's theory.
 When considering the correspondence with the twisted Long-Moody construction, the geometric framework for defining the path plays a crucial role.
 Although the algebraic representation of the generators of the braid group remains the same, the definition of the half-twist, which serves as a generator of the mapping class group, admits two possible conventions.
 Specifically, it depends on whether $\sigma_i$ denotes a clockwise or counterclockwise rotation.
 Here, we adopt the convention that a counterclockwise rotation corresponds to the generator $\sigma_i$ of the braid group.
 Then, the generators $x_i$ of $F_n$ and the geometric realization of the Artin representation are defined in a manner consistent with this definition of the generators of $B_n$.
-The generator $x_i$ of the free group is represented as paths that loop clockwise around the point $x_i$.
+The generator $x_i$ of the free group is represented as a path that loops clockwise around the point $p_i$.